Gutsy Faith: Kelly Davenport

-Every January I choose a word that captures where I want to focus my attention in the year ahead.
+Every year I choose a word that I want to be my focus.
 This year I chose “gutsy.”

 Most people are worn slick juggling the competing demands of career, children, spouse, personal goals, and extended family, but I’m in a season of life with very few external pressures.
 I can linger over my morning coffee, skip my shower and hang out in yoga pants all day.
 And while that’s lovely to a point, I don’t love feeling like a sloth.
 So “gutsy” serves as a gentle prod to challenge myself, take risks, and seek ways to engage with the world.
 It also makes me highly attuned to people whose lives demonstrate this quality.

 One of those people is Kelly Davenport.
 Kelly and her husband Jeremy faced a life-and-death decision, and they responded with truly gutsy faith.